wilsonzlin/minify-html/README.md

 #### Additional errors

-There are additional implicit errors that are considered as generic syntax errors due to the way the parser works:
+There are additional implicit errors that are considered as general syntax errors due to the way the parser works:

 - Closing void tags; see [voidtags.c](src/main/c/rule/tag/voidtags.c) for the list of tags considered void by hyperbuild.
 - Placing whitespace between `=` and attribute names/values.